If you want to get a part time job, this list has some of the highest paying part time jobs for 2022.

 In my opinion, the best part time jobs are ones that are super flexible and have the potential to become a full-time income.
 Running Facebook ads fits that bill, and there are several students in our Facebook Side Hustle Course that make an extra $5,000/month on the side of their full-time job.

-Delivering food for Postmates and Doordash is a solid part time job if you’re looking for something with a lower commitment and a lot of flexibility.
+Delivering food for Doordash is a solid part time job if you’re looking for something with a lower commitment and a lot of flexibility.
 Both of those companies are actively hiring, and I recommend signing up for both to increase your earning potential.

 Just know, part time jobs don’t have to be lowing paying gigs – many legitimate options pay really well for the work you’re doing.